LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 **Purpose**

 Allows modules to customize the model entity displayed for scoreboard entries.
 This can be used to attach props or tweak bodygroups.

+**When Called**

+This hook is triggered when:
+- Scoreboard model entities are being created for player entries
+- 3D player models are being prepared for scoreboard display
+- Before scoreboard model entities are shown
+- During scoreboard model initialization

 **Parameters**